 A well-crafted SOW can force clarity, eliminate gray areas, simplify a large project by phases, keep things on track (with milestones) and prevent a ton of back and forth.
 Most importantly, it will keep everyone accountable.

-5. Develop requests for proposals (RFPs).
+5. Develop requests for proposals (RFPs)

 Large corporations utilize RFPs and so should your small business.
-An RFP represents your solicitation, often through a bidding process, when interested in procuring a service.
+An RFP represents your solicitation, often through a bidding process, when you’re interested in procuring a service.
 It’s a great way to standardize incoming proposals, consolidate data, compare vendor information and gain greater industry insight.

 Issuing an RFP can also keep cost centers in check.
 However, RFPs shouldn’t be used to institute bidding wars, but they will help you make more informed business decisions.